carpentries/instructor-training/_extras/checkout.md

     our lessons are already full to bursting.

 6. We are happy to accept contributions of new diagrams for any of our lessons.
-    Please use SVG (scalable vector graphics), since vector formats are easier to manipulate than raster formats.
-SVG files can be produced in the free graphics software
+    Please use SVG (scalable vector graphics),
+    since vector formats are easier to manipulate than raster formats.
-    [Inkscape](https://inkscape.org/en/) as well as other graphics programs.
+    SVG files can be produced using [Inkscape](https://inkscape.org/en/) as well as other graphics programs.

 7. We also appreciate improvements to our lessons' learning objectives.
+    In particular,
-    In particular, we would like our current learning objectives to be checked against the actual lesson content, and to be framed in terms of observables
+    we would like our current learning objectives to be checked against the actual lesson content, and to be framed in terms of observables
     (e.g., "Learner will be able to do X") rather than intangibles (e.g., "Learner will appreciate X").

 The lessons you may submit to are: